webdeveric/what-template-am-i-using/readme.txt

 = 0.1.5 =
 * Updated css for the panel opening transition.
 It adds padding on the html element instead of margin on the  body.
 I did this to account for people using the body element as a container and giving it a specific width.
 * I updated the behavior of the close button.
+* Fixed PHP warning when WP_DEBUG is true.

 = 0.1.4 =
 * This is a complete rewrite to include more functionality and to update the styles.